 Spousal maintenance modifications

 The foundation for a decision on alimony can change quickly.
 A court will hear a case for the modification of an alimony structure if the change in situation is unexpected, substantial, and ongoing.
-Some of the reasons a court will consider a modification for spousal support include, but are not limited to illness, loss of job, a change to a party’s dependency.
-If a spouse is found to be purposefully unemployed or underemployed to modify or avoid a court order, further legal problems can follow.
+Some of the reasons a court may consider a modification for spousal support include illness, the loss of a job, or a change to a party’s dependency.
+If a spouse is found to be purposefully unemployed or underemployed to modify or avoid a court order, further legal problems may ensue.

 Child support modifications

 A court will follow the New York Child Support Guidelines to make a determination for a child support structure.
-They take many factors into consideration before coming to a decision on the matter.
+They will consider various factors before deciding on the matter.
 When overwhelming, unexpected changes impact the ability to follow a court order, one can request a modification.
-A change in the custody arrangement, a change of income, and the unexpected loss of employment are just a sample of the reasons a person may be entitled to a modification.
+A change in the custody arrangement, a change of income, and the unexpected loss of employment are just some of the reasons an individual may receive a modification.

 Child custody and visitation modification

 No one can predict the future.
 Courts fully understand this and are open to hearing cases for modification.
 If your change in circumstances is overwhelming and ongoing, you may be entitled to a modification.
 It is important to have legal representation that can help you meet the standard put forth by courts.
-For more information or to retain the services of an experienced law firm, contact Peter V. Mandi & Associates, Inc. for a consultation.
+For more information, or if you are ready to get started, contact Peter V. Mandi & Associates, Inc. for an initial consultation.